fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Publish-AzureVMDscConfiguration.md

 ```

 ## DESCRIPTION
-The **Publish-AzureVMDscConfiguration** cmdlet publishes a desired state configuration script to azure_2 blob storage, which later can be applied to azure_2 virtual machines using the Set-AzureVMDscExtension cmdlet.
+The **Publish-AzureVMDscConfiguration** cmdlet publishes a desired state configuration script to Azure blob storage, which later can be applied to Azure virtual machines using the Set-AzureVMDscExtension cmdlet.

 ## EXAMPLES